 Project SEARCH at Children’s Colorado welcomed our first class of students in 2009, adopting the national Project SEARCH model created in 1996 by Cincinnati Children’s Hospital and Medical Center in Cincinnati Ohio.

-The Project SEARCH program at Children’s Colorado has been recognized nationally as the recipient of multiple Employment Outcome Awards.
-Most recently, the program was the proud recipient of the 100% employment distinction for the 2014/2015 school year at the 2016 Project SEARCH Conference in Orlando, Florida.
+The Project SEARCH program at Children’s Colorado has been recognized nationally as the recipient of several Employment Outcome Awards, including multiple achievements of the prestigious 100% Employment Award.

 What would happen if you gave Destinee a chance?